 The core of the program is a major investment to refurbish and replace BART's most critical infrastructure.
-There are thousands of infrastructure elements in the BART system, and most are largely invisible to passengers.
-However, all these elements are fundamental to BART's daily operation and the experience of passengers.
+There are thousands of infrastructure elements in the BART system, and most are largely invisible to passengers, but they are fundamental to BART's daily operation and the experience of every passenger depends on them.